 Just for fun...

-- Design a Victorian garden.
+- Take a quiz about Victorian life

 - See a map of the British Empire in Victorian times